rafidini/dsia-4201c/README.md

 - **KOUEK Jean-Baptiste**

 For teaching us about the tools we used for this project and the help given during the building of this project.

+# License

+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.